Sudan’s president rejects protesters’ calls to step down

 - 7 dead in shooting in Mexican city of Playa del Carmen

+Sudan’s economy has stagnated for most of al-Bashir’s rule.
+He has also failed to unite or keep the peace in the religiously and ethnically diverse nation, losing three quarters of Sudan’s oil wealth when the mainly animist and Christian south seceded in 2011 following a referendum.

+Critics say rampant corruption is eating up a significant part of government funds and engineering shortages of basic items to manipulate prices.
+The protesters have been chanting against the “government of thieves.”

-Authorities have said that 19 people died in protests, while Human Rights Watch has said that at least 40 people have been killed since protests erupted Dec.
-19.
+Authorities have said that 19 people died in the three weeks of protests, while Human Rights Watch said Tuesday at least 40 people have been killed since the protests erupted.
+Sudan’s Interior Minister Ahmed Bilal Othman told lawmakers on Tuesday that police have arrested 816 people.